BluePigeonProject/blue-pigeon/README.md

 - Chunky laptops, Raspberry Pis and homebrew hacker kits are a straight *No-Go* as it limits the possibilities and feasibility of deployment. *We need a small and innocent looking pigeon, not a freakin' alpha male peacock!*

-  - **Blue Pigeon hides within a typical Android phone that the Red Teamer/Malicious Insider can bring into the field.
-No one ever suspects a mobile phone...**
+  - Blue Pigeon hides within a typical Android phone that the Red Teamer/Malicious Insider can bring into the field.
+No one ever suspects a mobile phone...
-  - **In the rare event where the Red Teamer is being challenged for inspection (or someone suspects the phone 'cos we just jinxed it), Blue Pigeon can be developed into various inconspicuous applications to suit the context of the operation.
+  - In the rare event where the Red Teamer is being challenged for inspection *(or someone suspects the phone 'cos we just jinxed it)*, Blue Pigeon can be developed into various inconspicuous applications to suit the context of the operation.
 In this base repo, the mobile application is disguised as a Battery Optimizer app.
-Feel free to fork the repo and bring Blue Pigeon out for an aesthetical makeover!**
+Feel free to fork the repo and bring Blue Pigeon out for an aesthetical makeover!

 - Blue Pigeon should avoid causing the Red Teamer to throw off tell-tale signs while deploying the phone.

-  - **The Red Teamer only needs to launch the application and introduce the phone into proximity of the compromised machine.**
+  - The Red Teamer only needs to launch the application and introduce the phone into proximity of the compromised machine.

-  - **Blue Pigeon runs in the background of the mobile phone and does not require the screen to be kept active.**
+  - Blue Pigeon runs in the background of the mobile phone and does not require the screen to be kept active.

-  - **Blue Pigeon automatically consumes incoming messages and does not require the Red Teamer to manually accept the file transfer request pop-up (it won't even pop up actually)**
+  - Blue Pigeon automatically consumes incoming messages and does not require the Red Teamer to manually accept the file transfer request pop-up (it won't even pop up actually).